vrinda768/Amazon-Clone/README.md

 <br>
 This is my first git repository.
 <br>
 Amazon clone is a static website created using HTML and CSS.
-I will be working on it further and try making it a dynamic website.